PabloPiaggi/running_gromacs/04_plumed/README.md

 Afterwards, the flag -plumed should be used to call PLUMED from Gromacs.
 Many parts of PLUMED are paralellized using MPI and openMP.
 Typically, PLUMED will use the same number of MPI processes and openMP threads as Gromacs is using.
-PLUMED cannot take advantage of the GPUs (for now).
+PLUMED cannot take advantage of the GPUs.

 ## TigerGPU